josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--scripts-and-commands.md

 ## Production Commands
 The following commands are available globally from inside the docker container.
-They are either used by the container to perform its various operations or can be used ad-hoc, mainly for testing purposes.
+They are either used by the container to perform the associated various operations or can be used ad-hoc, mainly for testing purposes.
 Each command is backed by a corresponding script inside `<aio-builds-setup-dir>/dockerbuild/scripts-sh/`.